StepashaxGod/NewsCrypto/README.md

-Creating register form for the user																										√ (DONE) Creating a session(Cookie for the user)																								√ (DONE) Create tests and utilize them 																											√ (in process...) trying to ensure that the software is safe 																							√ (DONE)
+Creating register form for the user																										√ (DONE) Creating a session(Cookie for the user)																								√ (DONE) Create tests and utilize them 																											√ (in process...) deployed and saw multiple mistakes, will create additional branch to work with the code								√ (in process...) trying to ensure that the software is safe 																							√ (DONE)